NFL Fantasy Football Week 6: Start ‘Em Sit ‘Em Wide Receivers & A Big Sleeper To Keep An Eye On

 Patriots’ Julian Edelman

-In a huge NFL Week 6 matchup, the New England Patriots meet the undefeated Kansas City Chiefs.
+In a huge Week 6 matchup, the New England Patriots meet the undefeated Kansas City Chiefs.
 Edelman returned in Week 5 from a four-game suspension, and he logged seven receptions for 57 yards and 12.9 fantasy points.
-In this NFL week, Edelman is projected to earn 14.9 points, making him the start ’em player of the week for many fantasy football players.
-The Chiefs are on the road for this Sunday Night Football game, and the Kansas City D has allowed 29.3 points per road game on average this NFL season, and wide receivers have averaged nearly nine catches per game.
+This week, Edelman is projected to earn 14.9 points, making him the start ’em player of the week for many fantasy football players.
+The Chiefs are on the road for this Sunday Night Football game, and the Kansas City D has allowed 29.3 points per road game on average this season, and wide receivers have averaged nearly nine catches per game.

 "If you love football, this is why you play, for games like this."@Edelman11 & the #Patriots getting ready for Sunday night: https://t.co/m52YSGksHV pic.twitter.com/CJgDFUSF1N